-Google Data Studio – How to truncate long text with customized ellipsis position
+How to truncate long text with customized ellipsis position in Looker Studio

-To fit to columns width in table charts or axis size, truncating long texts at the right – like inside Data Studio – is not always the best visualisation solution for dimension values.
+To fit to columns width in table charts or axis size, truncating long texts at the right – like proposed inside Looker Studio – is not always the best visualisation solution for dimension values.

-On the other hand, the Data Studio built in option in the style tab of chart – turning off text wrapping – is not available for all chart types.
+On the other hand, the Looker Studio (formerly known as Google Data Studio) built in option in the style tab of chart – turning off text wrapping – is not available for all chart types.

 So, let’s create an home made solution to take care about our long text values.
 Let’s provide to report designers a new chart option to display the more relevant part of data of long text values on their charts.
 Let’s give also the possibility to control the number of characters we wish to keep visible.

-In the video below, I take the example of Pageviews by Page from Google Analytics demo account.
+In the video below, I take the example of Page views by Page path.
 It is a good example of long text values.
 Feel free to apply this technique for any kind of data source and for any dimension with long texts requiring to be reduced for visualisation and chart zoning purposes.

 To build this chart, we need the following elements: